-Chlorine chemistry helps fight germs to keep pool water sanitized, so swimmers are not exposed to harmful levels of microbes that cause illnesses.
+Chemistry helps fight germs to keep chlorinated pool water sanitized, so swimmers are not exposed to harmful levels of microbes that cause illnesses.
 How do we know that pool sanitizing chemicals can be used safely?

-What experts say about chemicals and pool safety:
+What experts say about pool chemicals and chlorine safety:

 - The U.S. Centers for Disease Control and Prevention (CDC) states that chlorine is added to water to kill germs.
 Chlorine and pH are the first line of defense against germs that can make swimmers sick, according to CDC.